Don’t you hate it when your tongue likes a food, but the rest of your body does not?

-See, I can’t even finish that when I imagine it.
+See, I can’t even finish when I imagine it.
 It’s too much trouble!

 That is why you want to make the habits you want to break too much trouble to practice.

-The reason so many of us practice negative habits is because we make them too convenient.
+The reason many of us practice negative habits is because we make them convenient to practice.

 Human beings naturally follow the path of least resistance.
-So if you make it easy to practice overeating, then that is what you are going to do.
+Therefore, if you make it easy to practice overeating (make provision for it), then that is what you are likely to do.